carello/ahs/README.md

 ###ahs2.py
 The idea of this app is:
 1) We monitor Tenant healthscores in APIC.
 2) If the healthscore is below a minimum threshold, (can be set in the program): the app will open up a Spark room, with an alert of the Tenant healthscore and add in team members.
+3) The alerts will continue to be sent until an upper watermark it hit.
+For example when healthscore reaches 95, stop sending the alerts.

+Note: for demo purposes the app is set to loop for 3 iterations.
+In production, you'd probably want an infinite loop until a condition is false.